What type of questions cannot be solved by scientific methods?

 And some wise guys say that they can’t really tell.

-We saw what type of questions cannot be solved by scientific methods ?
-Science is still clueless on these topics.
+We saw what type of questions cannot be solved by scientific methods.
+Science is still clueless about these topics.
 In a nutshell, we can say that science is man-made and man is not perfect so how can be science.